wp-plugins/kitten-of-the-day-widget/readme.txt

 == Screenshots ==

+1. The widget in action.
-1. The widget is on the right side, in the Wordpress sidebar.
+2. The widget is on the right side, in the Wordpress sidebar.

+== Upgrade Notice ==

+= 0.6 =

+Some CSS styling issues fixed and corners rounded for a softer look.

 == Changelog ==

+= 0.6 =

+Updated the css to override various template settings so it will render correctly in any theme.
+Corners of the widget are also now rounded for a softer look.

+= 0.51 =

+Just a couple of bugfixes.

 = 0.5 =